-Honoré de Balzac Neznámé veledílo a jiné prózy Povídky o umělcích
+Neznámé veledílo a jiné prózy Povídky o umělcích (The Unknown Masterpiece and Other Stories.
+Short Stories about Artists)

-Besides the large novels that make up the so-called Human Comedy, Honoré de Balzac is the creator of a vast number of small-scale works, unknown masterpieces waiting to be rediscovered.
+Besides the monumental Human Comedy, Honoré de Balzac wrote small-scale works, unknown masterpieces waiting to be rediscovered.
 The Unknown Masterpiece and Other Stories presents readers with five acclaimed stories about art and artists in which Balzac endowed a theme particularly close to his heart with a fusion of romance and realism.
 In The Unknown Masterpiece and Gambara Balzac portrays a painter and a compositor who, each in their own way, become obsessed with their search for utter perfection.
-These examinations of the conflict between an artist's commitment to his work and his obligations to others offer a perfect introduction to Balzac's masterly storytelling.

 In Sarrasine an impetuous young sculptor falls in love with a diva of the Roman stage, but rapture turns to rage when he discovers the reality behind the seductiveness of society.
 By contrast, Pierre Grassou is an amusing caricature of a mediocre painter who gains success by virtue of pleasing to the social taste.
 Finally, the novella At the Sign of the Cat and Racket confronts two different worlds with a love story between a bohemian painter and a simple bourgeois girl.
 All the stories are published in new original translations.
 The novela Gambara is presented to the Czech reader for the first time.

+Author Honoré de Balzac

+Original title Le Chef-d'œuvre inconnu

+Translatora Jan Petříček

+Number of pages 248

-hardcover; 248 pages; 298 CZK; October 2021 978-80-88411-01-7
+Date of publication October 2021

+Issue number 1 st

+Publication number 10 th

+ISBN 978-80-907771-01-7

+Binding hardcover

+Price 298 CZK, e-book 148 CZK

-Honoré de Balzac (1799-1850) was a French writer, author of a vast number of novels and short stories collectively called La Comédie humaine.
+Honoré de Balzac (1799-1850)

+was a French writer, author of a vast number of novels and short stories collectively called La Comédie humaine.